 In May 2019, the GASB issued Statement No. 91, Conduit Debt Obligations, which is effective for fiscal years beginning after December 15, 2020.
-The issuance of GASB Statement No. 95 changed the effective date from fiscal years beginning after December 15, 2021 to fiscal years beginning after December 15, 2021.
+The issuance of GASB Statement No. 95 changed the effective date from fiscal years beginning after December 15, 2021.
 The primary objectives of this Statement are to provide a single method of reporting conduit debt obligations by issuers and eliminate diversity in practice associated with (1) commitments extended by issuers, (2) arrangements associated with conduit debt obligations, and (3) related note disclosures.
-It achieves those objectives by clarifying the existing definition of a conduit debt obligation; establishing that a conduit debt obligation is not a liability of the issuer; establishing standards for accounting and financial reporting of additional commitments and voluntary commitments extended by issuers and arrangements associated with conduit debt obligations; and improving required note disclosures.
+It achieves those objectives by clarifying the existing definition of a conduit debt obligation;

+Notes to Basic Financial Statements For the Fiscal Years Ended June 30, 2023 and 2022 establishing that a conduit debt obligation is not a liability of the issuer; establishing standards for accounting and financial reporting of additional commitments and voluntary commitments extended by issuers and arrangements associated with conduit debt obligations; and improving required note disclosures.
 The requirements of this Statement are effective for fiscal years beginning after June 15, 2022.
-The SNWA is currently evaluating how the adoption of Statement No. 91 will affect the SNWA's financial position, results of operations, or cash flows.
+The SNWA has no obligations covered by this statement as of June 30, 2023.